metal3-io/metal3-docs/design/annotation-for-power-cycling-and-deleting-failed-nodes.md

 ## Drawbacks [optional]

-At some point we may design a more formal signaling method than an annotation.
+Baremetal is currently the only platform looking to implement this feature, so any implementation is necessarily non-standard.

+If other platforms come to see value in power based recovery, there may need to design a different or more formal signaling method (than an annotation) as well as decompose the implementation into discrete units that can live behind a platform independant interface such as the Cluster API.

 ## Alternatives [optional]